Graphic of a magnet attracting leads

 Step 2: Publish user-generated content

 User-generated content (UGC) is one of the most effective ways to build credibility.
-It serves as social proof and is considered more authentic than what brands say about themselves.
+It serves as social proof and delivers authentic perspectives that resonate with potential customers.

 In addition, ads featuring UGC get 73% more positive comments on social networks than traditional ads.
 And 79% of customers say it highly impacts their purchasing decisions.